 Quick reference for parents...

 The information below is referenced from the STUDENT ATHLETE And PARENT/GUARDIAN HANDBOOK (for a more detail please view the handbook in its entirety).

 1. The participant must be a full-time student at their high school or middle school.
 Exception: Juniors and Seniors on graduation track may have a reduced schedule as long as the student is enrolled in 20 semester credits or otherwise satisfies CIF rules on enrollment.

 2. Students must maintain an unweighted GPA of 2.0 (on a 4.0 scale) in enrolled courses at the conclusion of the previous grading period.
 Students with less than a 2.0 GPA may be placed on academic probation until the next grading period.
-(BP 6145, CIF 205 B.(2)) This is a one-time probationary status that can be up to one semester in length and meet the following criteria: student must not have less than a 1.5 GPA, satisfactory attendance and satisfactory citizenship.
+(BP 6145, CIF 205 b.(2)) This is a one-time per year probationary status that can be up to one semester in length and meets the criteria listed below.
 Students may be required to provide a periodic grade check when requested by the coach or athletic director.